 |Home | About BEST | Summer Program | Scholars | News | Events | Center for STEM Diversity | Contact Us|

-In conjunction with the Office of Undergraduate Admissions and Tufts School of Engineering, the Center for STEM Diversity (CSD) administers a six-week summer bridge program for incoming engineering students.
-The Bridge to Engineering Success at Tufts (BEST) program is designed to give selected students an opportunity to take two Tufts courses for credit (Calculus I and General Physics) and participate in academic- and college-life workshops that assist first-year students in the transition from high school to college.
-During the summer portion of the program, BEST scholars personally meet and network with President Anthony P. Monaco, Provost David R. Harris, and Jianmin Qu, Dean of the School of Engineering, in addition to professors from each of the engineering disciplines.
+In conjunction with the Office of Undergraduate Admissions and Tufts School of Engineering, the Center for STEM Diversity administers a six-week summer bridge program for incoming engineering students.
+The Bridge to Engineering Success at Tufts (BEST) program is designed to give selected students an opportunity to take two Tufts courses for credit while participating in academic and college life workshops that help first-year students make the transition from high school to college.
+During the summer portion of the program, BEST scholars personally meet and network with President Anthony P. Monaco, Provost David R. Harris, and Jianmin Qu, Dean of the School of Engineering, in addition to professors from many of the engineering disciplines offered at Tufts.

 As a BEST scholar, you will have already taken two college-level courses for credit, mastered the campus map and conquered dorm life, and become part of a cohort of BESTie friends to begin your life on the hill at Tufts University, all before matriculation in the fall.